ramirezlab/TopologyAnalysis/README.md

 Degree

 In graph theory, the degree of a vertex of a graph is the number of edges that are incident to the vertex.
+In a biological network, the degree may indicate the regulatory relevance of the node.
+Proteins with very high degree are interacting with several other signaling proteins, thus suggesting a central regulatory role, that is they are likely to be regulatory hubs.
+The degree could indicate a central role in amplification (kinases), diversification and turnover (small GTPases), signaling module assembly (docking proteins), gene expression (transcription factors), etc. (Scardoni et al. 2009).

     Vertex <- as.data.frame(degree(g))
     Vertex$Degree <- normalize(as.numeric(Vertex$`degree(g)`))